CNMAT/OpenSoundControl.org/README.md

 * Designed to be easy to migrate site content to another platform in the future
 * Imposes some limits on markdown use to make the scripts easier to implement
+* Nothing set in stone: any aspects of the implementation are open to improvement.